The 6 Parenting Principles That Will Transform Your Parenting Journey

 6. Healthy Emotions Lead to Healthy Behaviors

-The connection between emotions and behaviors is undeniable.
-When your child is overwhelmed by big emotions, those feelings often “spill over” into behaviors like tantrums, hitting, or defiance.
+When your child is overwhelmed by emotions, those feelings often “spill over” into behaviors like tantrums, hitting, or screaming.

 Instead of suppressing feelings, guide your child to explore and manage them.
 Ask questions like: